openpharma/quality_risk_assesment_clinical_trials/README.md

 - data preparation and features selection steps were removed
 - all internal IDs were removed
 - geographic locations were removed
-- all dates where removed except for `start_date` which was to the first day of the corresponding year
+- all dates where removed except for `start_date` which was set to the first day of the corresponding year

 ## Documentation and Code Output